Updated July 3, 2014

 - What GIS roles are in place to support the applications that support the strategic goals?

-Next, we analyze which educational resources and delivery methods are most appropriate for the GIS roles.
-Timelines, priorities, and budget are discussed and documented in a staff development plan.
+Next, we analyze which educational resources and delivery methods are most appropriate for the individuals filling the GIS roles.
+Timelines, priorities, and budget are discussed and documented in a workforce development plan.

 - What knowledge and skills are required for each role?

-- Based on current and future plans, what are the staff development priorities?
+- Based on current and future plans, what are the workforce development priorities?

 - What resources are available to develop the required knowledge and skills?